 - 1. Host Organisation must provide financial and in-kind support for the research/translation activities. - 2.
 Host Organisations must conduct a review of the applications, ensuring they meet the intent of scheme before submission. - 3.
-The Chief Executive of the Host Organisation must sign off on the grant application and agree that practice change will be implemented if the results from the project are positive.
+The Chief Executive of the Host Organisation must sign off on the grant application and agree that practice change (if part of the project will be conducted or implement the outcome if successful) will be implemented if the results from the project are positive.
 Partner organisations affected by practice change will need to co-sign the Full Application.